BuckeyeSoftware/rex/doc/RENDER.md

 The `init()` function implements the _initialization_ of the backend.
 It should return `false` on failure.
 Do not do initialization work in the constructor since there's no way to indicate errors as exceptions are not used in Rex.

-The `process(const vector<rx_byte*>& _commands)` function implements the processing of commands as mentioned above.
-One call is made for every command.
+The `process(const Vector<Byte*>& _commands)` function implements the processing of commands as mentioned above.
+One call is made for every frame.

 The `swap()` function is used to swap the swapchain.